 Once again, let me state that all in all, Stephen, Martin and I have been incredibly fortunate in receiving such a warm response to the movie.
 Not everyone has to love it, or take much away from it, but I speak on behalf of all of us in saying that what we don’t want is its message to be misinterpreted.
 You are entitled to an opinion of course, as we all are.
 Just as I forgave the church for what happened with my son, I forgive you for not taking the time to understand my story.
 I do hope though that the families heading to the movie theatre to see the film decide for themselves—and disagree with you.
 Sincerely, Philomena Lee

 Lee’s response to Smith exemplifies truth and love standing up to lies and hate.
-The film didn’t take a black and white approach to religion.
-In fact, Dench’s character remains religious despite the injustices heaped upon her by Catholicism—and these injustices are just a matter of historical record.
+The film didn’t take a black-and-white approach to religion.
+In fact, Dench’s character remains religious despite the injustices heaped upon her by Catholicism—injustices that are a matter of historical record.
 She also has sophisticated, although from my perspective inadequate, responses to Coogan’s character’s attack on her religious belief.
-From my perspective the film goes much to easy on religion, but that’s because the film is not a simple a good guys vs. bad guys film, and the people in the film or not simply good or bad people.
+From my perspective, the film goes much too easy on religion, but that’s because the film is not a simple “good guys vs. bad guys” film.

-I reiterate it is one of the move profoundly moving films I’ve ever seen.
+I reiterate it is one of the more profoundly moving films I’ve ever seen in a long while.